bchiang7/v4/content/featured/PropertyManagementWebsite/index.md

 show: 'true'
 ---

 Implemented HTML/CSS, Javascript, MySQL and Node.js to create a website using the Python Flask framework that connects to a database and mimics property management website.
-Unfortunately I had to take the site down due to Heroku charging me large amounts of money to host on their database.
+Site shutdown due to heavy Heroku costs.